ad-astra-8/thinkful-shopping-list-app-basic-design/README.md

 ##Basic debugging strategies
-(as a real life example: let image we want to debug why the remote is not connecting to your TV)
+> as a real life example: let image we want to debug why the remote is not connecting to your TV

-1 check if JS syntax is correct (check console in Web Dev Tools)
+- check if JS syntax is correct (*check the console tab in Web Dev Tools*)
-> a real life example: make sure that your TV remote has batteries
+> the real life example: check if your remote has batteries

-2 check if the targeting is working (check the connection between the HTML element and equivalent JS functionality ==> alert("here"); inside the function)
+- check if the targeting is working (*check the connection between the HTML element and equivalent JS functionality; **Example**: alert("here") inside the function*)
-> a real life example: make sure that your remote connects to your own TV
+> the real life example: check if your remote connects to your own TV

-3 => check if the logic makes sense (check if the JS functionality returns what we expect ==> alert(VALUE-NAME); inside the function)
+- check if the logic makes sense (*check if the JS functionality returns what we expect; **Example**: alert(VALUE-NAME) inside the function*)
-> a real life example: make sure that when you click on the volume up button on your remote, you don't get to change channels or similar
+> the real life example: check when you click on the volume up button on your remote, you don't get to change channels or similar